jordan-Damian/blackcat-kernel-contracts/docs/OPERATIONS.md

 - Clearing the registry pointer disables registry enforcement (dev only; not recommended for production).
 - Once locked, the registry pointer cannot be changed (recommended for production after verification).

+## Component pinning (optional)

+If you publish multiple components into a single `ReleaseRegistry`, you can optionally pin the controller to a specific `componentId` to prevent accidentally proposing upgrades using roots from a different component line.

+- Set/clear: `SetExpectedComponentId.s.sol`
+- Lock (irreversible): `LockExpectedComponentId.s.sol`

 ## Authority rotation (controller)

 All authorities use a 2-step transfer to reduce operator mistakes: